Vernier

 Session Notes

-Randy delivers written session notes within 48 hours of every session.
+Your partner delivers written session notes within 48 hours of every session.
 These are in your portal under Sessions.
 They capture the key decisions made, work done, and action items assigned.
 Review them before your next session.

 Between Sessions